 I was raised in a family that provided no spiritual modeling.
-In fact, I believe my parents considered themselves to be atheists.
-It wasn't until after the death of my brother (18 years ago) that I had a chance to experience first-hand the living presence of all things, including people and animals who are no longer alive.
+It wasn't until after the death of my brother (24 years ago) that I had a chance to experience first-hand the living presence of all things, including people and animals who are no longer alive.
 My brother, who was always larger than life, made himself present to me in ways that were both profound and funny.
 I remember how he would try to communicate with me after he died, and one night I asked for a REALLY BIG SIGN that he was okay.
 The next morning, I passed by a church that had had its large sign knocked down the night before.
 Coincidence?
 I consider these affirmations and messages to be synchronicities.
 I experience life as though we are all energetically connected, and I am one of those sensitive beings who is exquisitely aware of that connection.
 The day after my mother died, while I was walking from my front door to the mailbox down the street, a beautiful butterfly joined me all the way from the front door to the mailbox and back to my front door.
 It gave me great comfort to have that lovely being escorting me on that walk.
 One author calls these experiences "God winks."
 I consider them to be "presents" because they remind me to be in the "present" moment, which is where we can always experience the miracle of NOW.
 If you invite me to be your coach and travel your path with you, I will share more of my synchronicities and help you learn to be the awareness of what is already here waiting for you.